yafshar/kim_commands/kim_commands.rst

    kim_property modify 1 key species source-value Al kim_property modify 1 key mass    source-value 26.98154

+A property_key (e.g., "species" or "mass" in the above demonstration) is instantiated by a "key" token from the rest of key-value pairs.

 In key-value pairs, a variable will either be a scalar or an array of specified extent as defined in the property definition.
 An example of scalar